-Despite a baggage handler’s failure to simply scan the bag into the system, the bag made it to Paris.
-I slung my bag over my shoulders and headed towards immigration.
+Despite a baggage handler’s failure to simply scan the bag into the system, it made it to Paris.
+I slung my bag over my shoulders and headed toward immigration.

 My anxiousness melted away and all was right with the world.